telefonicaid/fiware-skuld/README.rst

 users with a project-id that does not exist, refers to a cloud-project-id that should have all users but admins.

-The tool also print a summary of a set of resources in the specified regions.
+The script also print a summary of a set of resources in the specified regions.
 The following resources are supported:

 - vms: Virtual machines.